 Just like a student taking classes on campus, you need to manage your time by setting up a study schedule.
 Set aside regular blocks of time each week for your online class.
 It's a good idea to let friends and family know this is your time for school.
 When people see you're committed to your studies, they'll respect your time.

-Online courses at SPSU are conducted using GeorgiaVIEW Vista 8 or Vista, as it's more commonly called.
-Take the Vista tutorial so you can learn about the features and functions associated with Vista.
+Online courses at SPSU are conducted using GeorgiaVIEW Desire2Learn or D2L, as it's more commonly called.
+Take the tutorial so you can learn about the features and functions associated with D2L.
 Getting this done early means you'll be able to start the semester effectively.
-More information about using Vista and its features is provided in the Online Resource Guide.
+More information about using D2L and its features is provided in the Online Resource Guide.

 Log in Every Day